Julie Moss - Memory Quilt Maker in Colorado

-By giving t shirt memory blankets as gifts, we are able to capture the stories of those special years so that they could be retold through the years.
+By giving t-shirt memory blankets as gifts, we are able to capture the stories of those special years so that they could be retold through the years.

 I’m a mom of 4 and now a grandma of 3.
-I love how memory quilts touch people’s lives and showcases their memories.
+I love how memory quilts touch people’s lives and showcase their memories.
 Life is precious and fleeting, and I want to do all I can do to preserve life’s special moments-- for my family, and for yours.

-ABOUT MY PROCESS:
+ABOUT MY PROCESS

 Prepping Your Quilt:

-I cut your T shirt pieces to fit the graphic on your tee.
-I fuse the pieces with a light- weight knit interfacing on the back of your tees to stabilize the soft t- shirt fabric for easier assembly and to reinforce them if they are well worn.
+I cut your T-shirt pieces to fit the graphic on your tee.
+I fuse the pieces with a lightweight knit interfacing on the back of your tees to stabilize the soft t-shirt fabric for easier assembly and to reinforce them if they are well worn.
 I then lay all the cut pieces on a large table, arrange, and move them around until I’m happy with the balance of color and the overall look.
-Then I add blank solid pieces of t shirts to fill in open spaces and complete the quilt top design.
+Then I add blank solid pieces of t-shirts to fill in open spaces and complete the quilt top design.

 Stitching The Memories Together:

-The t shirt pieces are stitched together.
+The t-shirt pieces are stitched together.
 I choose a solid color anti-pill fleece to be used on the back of the quilt.
-I stitch together the two layers of the (quilt top and the back fleece) with a straight line of machine stitching around the edges of all the T shirt pieces.
+I stitch together the two layers of the (quilt top and the back fleece) with a straight line of machine stitching around the edges of all the T-shirt pieces.
 These stitches hold the two layers together so your finished quilt is durable, user- friendly and washable.
 There is no quilt batting between the two layers, which helps create a very soft and touchable quilt.